 In the WordPress backend, we can find generic fields for posts and pages including title, content, date, and author.
 Advanced Custom Fields, or the plugin mentioned below, allow you to fully customize and adapt your WordPress posts and pages and thus the content of your site.

-When do I need Advanced Custom Fields?
+What do I need Advanced Custom Fields for ?

 Depending on your customer's requirements, such a situation could easily come up.
 If you're a web designer, you may have already encountered such issues yourself.